-

 6. Plan how you’ll measure your ROI

 For example, let’s say you invested in SEO services.
 You’d like to see an increase in site visitors and online inquiries.
-If your investment in these strategies provided such results, you may consider continuing your SEO efforts in the next year.
+If your investment in these strategies provided the desired results, you’ll most likely want to continue your SEO efforts in the next year.

 Use an effective marketing budget plan to grow your business

-These marketing budget examples are handy when planning your budget and allocating resources to the right strategies.
+These marketing budget examples and tips are handy when planning your budget and allocating resources to your various strategies.
+But it can still be a lot of work to do alone.
 If you’re looking to hire a marketing agency to help you grow your business, consider partnering with WebFX.

 Contact us online or call us at 888-601-5359 to speak with a strategist about our digital marketing services!